Book Now →

 Can players throw the ball in Australian Rules Football?

-When field umpires observe players throwing the ball (using an open-handed throwing motion rather than the legal punching handball), they immediately blow their whistle and award a free kick to the opposing team.
-This rule ensures the skill-based nature of the sport where handballing technique, not simply throwing accuracy, determines success.
-The attacking team must master legal disposal methods to advance toward the goal posts effectively!
+Absolutely not!
+Throwing the ball is completely illegal.
+Players must either kick the ball or handball it by punching from one open palm with a closed fist.
+When field umpires observe throwing the ball, they immediately award a free kick to the opposing team.
+This rule ensures the skill-based nature of the sport — the attacking team must master legal disposal to advance toward the goal posts.

 What is "holding the ball" and why do field umpires penalize it?

-Holding the ball is a crucial rule violation in this contact sport that occurs when a player with prior opportunity to dispose of the ball is tackled and fails to legally kick or handball it.
-Field umpires award free kicks against players caught holding the ball because it prevents unfair play where players simply hold onto the ball when tackled rather than skillfully disposing of it.
+Holding the ball occurs when a player with prior opportunity to dispose of the ball is tackled and fails to legally kick or handball it.
+Field umpires award free kicks against players caught holding the ball to prevent unfair play.
+If a player is tackled immediately upon gaining possession with no prior opportunity, field umpires call a "ball up" instead — a neutral restart.
+In 2026, a "shrug" while being tackled is also deemed prior opportunity.

 What do goal umpires do behind the goal posts?